Shi Yousan: Nanjing Decade

+Central Plains War

 During the Central Plains War, Shi continued to serve under Feng.
-Following a series of defeats in May, 1930, including the Battles of Caoxian, Dongming and Xiangcheng, Shi's secretary Liu Yidan arrived in Wuhan bearing a letter for He Yingqin, in which he agreed to side with the KMT government along with Han Fuju and all the soldiers under their command, totalling a third of all of Feng's forces.
+Following a series of defeats in May 1930, including the Battles of Caoxian, Dongming and Xiangcheng, Shi's secretary Liu Yidan arrived in Wuhan bearing a letter for He Yingqin, in which he agreed to side with the KMT government along with Han Fuju and all the soldiers under their command, totalling a third of all of Feng's forces.
 Shi had been incentivised by He's promise of generous concessions to generals under Feng willing to defect.
 It was this substantial loss that greatly contributed to Feng announcing his "retirement" and following flight to Taiyuan with Yan Xishan.
 On 1 June, Shi received a reward of five million yuan and was named commander-in-chief of the 13th Route of the Anti-Rebel Army in an impromptu ceremony in Xuchang through Chiang's emissary Qian Dajun.
-Despite this, Shi would still covertly assist the remainder of the anti-Chiang forces under Sun Dianying in the Battle of Eastern Henan, capturing Caozhuang Village with plans to kidnap Chiang from his command post at nearby Liuhe station, but the troops assigned failed to make the 30 mile trek due to rain.
+Despite this, Shi would still covertly assist the remainder of the anti-Chiang forces under Sun Dianying in the Battle of Eastern Henan, capturing Caozhuang Village with plans to kidnap Chiang from his command post at nearby Liuhe station, but the assigned troops failed to complete the 30-mile trek due to rain.